-This considers the Group's approach to operational risk, consists of the executive directors with the Head of Internal Audit attending as an observer, and meets quarterly.
+This considers the Group's approach to operational risk, consists of the executive directors, the General Manager and the Group Risk Manager, with the Head of Internal Audit attending as an observer, and meets quarterly.
 It considers reports from all business areas on their operational risk management during the quarter and whether there have been changes in their risk profiles.
 All heads of business areas appear before the Committee each year to enable discussion on the risk management of their areas.

-On an annual basis it considers the Group Operational Risk Policy and the operational risk section of the Risk Appetite Statement, and makes recommendations on these to the Audit and Risk Committee, which receives a quarterly report summarising key issues arising from the Committee.
+On an annual basis it considers the Group Operational Risk Policy and the operational risk section of the Risk Tolerance Statement, and makes recommendations on these to the Audit and Risk Committee, which receives a quarterly report summarising key issues arising from the Committee.